• Home

 Notes

-Vegan: Use a dairy free gluten free flour, vegan sugar, vegan baking sticks, vegan chocolate chips, vegan heavy cream and vegan sprinkles.
+Vegan: Use a dairy-free gluten free flour, vegan sugar, vegan baking sticks, vegan chocolate chips, vegan heavy cream and vegan sprinkles.

 All Purpose Flour: I cannot test this due to celiac disease, but use 3 cups packed AP flour (504 grams), ½ cup packed cocoa powder (58 grams) and ¾ cup vegetable oil.

-Storing: Once the cake is cut into, cut the entire cake into slices and wrap each slice in foil and store in a zip top bag in the fridge.
-Eat extra slices within 2 days.
-When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
-If desired, warm in the microwave for 5-10 seconds; be careful not to burn your mouth.
+Storing: Once the cake is cut into, cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge for up to 2 days.

 Nutrition: The info below is a generated estimate and is not guaranteed to be accurate.